 The Garden Owner is responsible for the Health and Safety of workers on their premises.
 Further details are available in the Garden Owners Pack.

-The trainee is responsible for these.
-The trainee is responsible for declaring their income from the WRAGS training to HMRC (the Tax Office) via an annual Self-Assessment.
+This depends on whether the trainee is an employee or Self Employed.
+If Self Employed then the trainee is responsible for declaring their income from the WRAGS training to HMRC (the Tax Office) via an annual Self-Assessment.

 During bad weather, when appropriate, the garden owner provides garden tasks under shelter, such as the cleaning of gardening equipment and tidying sheds.